thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-clone-volume-u2.md

 <properties
-   pageTitle="Clonage de votre volume StorSimple | Microsoft Azure" description="Décrit les différents types de clone et les moments auxquels les utiliser et explique comment vous pouvez utiliser un jeu de sauvegarde pour cloner un volume individuel." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Clone your StorSimple volume | Microsoft Azure" description="Describes the different clone types and when to use them, and explains how you can use a backup set to clone an individual volume." services="storsimple" documentationCenter="NA" authors="alkohli"